fit-r2lab/r2lab.inria.fr/markdown/tuto-150-youtube.md

 ### Set up a 5G network in 5 minutes

-The purpose is vry similar to the previous one; here again we leverage OpenAirInterface in order to
+The purpose is very similar to the previous one; here again we leverage OpenAirInterface in order to

 * create a standalone 5G infrastructure inside R2Lab,
 * deploy a base station on one of the nodes,